mawinkler/playground-one/docs/scenarios/automation/service-gateway/v1-integrate-active-directory.md

 ![alt text](images/v1-aws-sgm-17.png "Vision One")

 This should connect the Active Directory to Vision One via the Service Gateway.

+!!! info "Connect does not work"

+    If connecting to the Active Directory via the Third-Party Integration does still not work reboot the Domain Controller once.

 ### Install Security Event Forwarding